Release Notes

 propertyValuemay be JSON booleantrueor string"true"for checkbox-style properties.

-- Re-authenticate status page: The checklist now includes quotes (e.g. Create order in Fortnox, Fortnox order document number), not only companies and deals.
+- Re-authenticate status page: The checklist includes quotes (e.g. Create offer in Fortnox, Fortnox offer document number), not only companies and deals.

 - Post-install property creation: Missing HubSpot custom properties can be created for quotes together with companies and deals where applicable.